Key Points:

 1. Establish Boundaries Early

-From the beginning, set clear boundaries for where your dog is allowed to go in the new home.
+From the beginning, set clear boundaries for where your dog can go in the new home.
 Whether you want to keep them out of certain rooms or off specific furniture, it’s essential to establish these rules right away.
-Consistency in enforcing these boundaries will prevent confusion and make sure your dog comprehends the rules right from the start.
+Consistency in enforcing these boundaries will prevent confusion and ensure your dog comprehends the rules immediately.

 Dogs have a highly developed sense of smell, and familiar scents can be incredibly soothing during times of change.
-Keep their bed, blanket, and toys unwashed when you first move in.
+When you first move in, keep their bed, blanket, and toys unwashed.
 The scent of their old home will provide comfort and reassurance as they adapt to the new environment.
-You can also try placing an item of your clothing, such as a worn t-shirt, in their bed to provide an additional source of comfort.
+You can also try placing an item of your clothing, such as a worn T-shirt, in their bed to provide an additional source of comfort.

-Moving can be a busy and exhausting process, but it’s essential to spend quality time with your dog during this period.
-Play with them, go for walks, and engage in activities they enjoy.
+Moving can be a busy and exhausting process, but spending quality time with your dog during this period is essential.
+Play with them, walk, and engage in activities they enjoy.
 This not only helps them burn off nervous energy but also reinforces the bond between you, providing them with the reassurance they need during this transitional phase.

 Your dog will likely encounter new sights, sounds, and smells in the neighborhood.
-Whether it’s the sound of traffic, new neighbors, or other dogs, these unfamiliar stimuli can be overwhelming at first.
+These unfamiliar stimuli can be overwhelming at first, whether it’s the sound of traffic, new neighbors, or other dogs.
 Introduce these new experiences gradually.
 Start with short, calm walks around the block and gradually extend the distance as your dog grows more comfortable.

 Managing Common Adjustment Issues